New reporting requirements

 However, the expected categories of evidence you can use to highlight where your packaging is not household are:

-- Commercial arrangements.
-Contract terms may indicate clauses such as products being prohibited from onward distribution by businesses.
+- Commercial arrangements: Contract terms may include clauses prohibiting businesses from onward distributing products.
 Such contracts can be used as evidence to show that a product is not for household or consumer use.

 Street bin packaging

-The Extended Producer Responsibilities legislation deems street bin packaging as a subset of household packaging.
-This category includes the packaging most likely to end up in public bins.
+The EPR legislation deems street bin packaging as a subset of household packaging.
+This category includes packaging most likely to end up in public bins.

 - Takeaway food and drink packaging.